egomadking/JAT-Iron/README.md

 Tailored resumes and cover letters are an important part of the process.
 But, because they are stand-alone documents made in word processors and emailed about, they will reside outside of this system.
 They would be managed better outside of a browser interface.
 This app will focus on the relationship management aspects of job applications.

+This application runs on a Ruby on Rails back-end on a local server.
+The entry point for the app is frontend/index.html.
+A server has to be running from the jat-iron-api directory. *Installation and operating instructions can be found in the README.md files found under frontend/ and jat-iron-api/ directories.*

+## Features

-## This app will let users
+This app will allow users to:

-- Create a new job-search (find a better name for model)
+- Create a new job search
-- Add new jobs to the job-search using a fillable form (no imports at this time)
+- Add new jobs to the job-search (no imports at this time)
-- View a summary of all jobs in job search
+- View a summary of all jobs
 - View a summary of all jobs based on status
 - View details of a single job
-- Update status on each job: new(default), applied, interviewing, offer, accepted, rejected, decline, closed.
-- Edit each job
+- Edit job
-- Add notes to each job
+- Delete jobs

+## Contribution

+Bottom line: I will be a kind human.
+Please be the same in return.

+Please submit a contribution idea through an issue ticket before working on a pull request.
+Don't submit a pull request unless it has been discussed through an issue ticket.
+I happily respond to all contructive inquiries.

+As this project evolves, I will update this readme and how contributions are accepted.

+## This project uses the [standard MIT license](LICENSE)